allena29/brewerslabng/pyconfhoard/README.md

   +--rw brewlog
 ```

+The yang file is transformed to `YIN` format (stanard pyang) and then this is transformed to a simple JSON representation (custom format).
+This is stored in the yang sub-directory as `schema.json`

 > As this project is built from the groun-up there are some constraints to the complexity of the YANG model.
 There are two things, firstly yin2json.py must support the yang construct - this means if the yang model is more complex than the above changes to yin2json.py may be required.
 > 1) typedef's are not validated against (TBD how easy that is)
 > 2) grouping's will not work yet.